 "Life Line Workshops are where silence breaks, understanding begins, and parents learn what to do next."

 Most won't say anything.
 They're afraid of being judged.
 Afraid it'll impact their career.
-Afraid they don't have the right words.
+So they say nothing — and the stress compounds.

 The Gap